Initiatives for the Environment

 Crude Oil Equivalent at Sodik Business Sites in Japan

 Promoting Green Procurement

 In conjunction with this, Sodick is creating its own ERP-linked harmful chemical substances control system (SHCSCS).
-This enables the company to control whether or not our products contain harmful chemical substances in a systemic way.
+This enables the Company to systematically identify and control whether our products contain harmful chemical substances.
 The Procurement Division, General Affairs Department, and Quality Assurance Department will be working hand-in-hand to thoroughly investigate whether any materials that we newly purchase in the future contain harmful substances.

 Promoting Environmentally-Friendly Products